Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

 For the becoming uninfectious rate we will again use a log normal prior.
-The inverse of the becoming noninfectious rate is the average infectious period.
+The inverse of the becoming uninfectious rate is the average infectious period.
 In some patients an HCV infection only lasts a few weeks, while in others it is a chronic infection lasting for many years.
 Setting {% eqinline M=0 %} and {% eqinline S=1.25 %} results in the same prior we used for the {% eqinline R_e %}.
-In terms of the becoming noninfectious rate, this translates to the 95% quantiles for the infectious period falling between 0.128 years (46.67 days) and 11.59 years, with a median of 1 year.
-We will see later that there is a strong signal in the data for a longer becoming noninfectious period.
+In terms of the becoming uninfectious rate, this translates to the 95% quantiles for the infectious period falling between 0.128 years (46.67 days) and 11.59 years, with a median of 1 year.
+We will see later that there is a strong signal in the data for a longer becoming uninfectious period.

 > Set the same prior for **becomeUninfectiousRate** as for **reproductiveNumber** (Log Normal, with M=0.0, S=1.25) ([Figure 18](#fig:bURprior))
 >